TWM Spring prayer Letter 2023

 Hey Sisters and Brothers in Christ,

-I hope your day was blessed with all god things from above and you had some Joy walking with Jesus by the Spirit.
-I had a good day on campus and Taron and Shanice prayed with me to receive Christ.
-Please pray this couple grows in their faith in Christ.
-Their stories are below if you have a moment to read them.
+I hope your day was blessed and you took in a little sunshine.
+There’s a chill again in Chicago but sunny today.
+I had a good day on campus and Miles and Aaron each prayed with me to receive Jesus today.
+Please pray they grow in their faith.
 Thanks for your prayers.
+Their stories are below if you have time.

 In Him,